CESNET/du-docs/docs/operators/postgres2.md

 Replicated cluster is usable for high availability cases.
 Starting from Postgres version 11, operator supports some additional settings to increase high availability.

 1. Increase wal segments history using the following snippeet.
 Change the `wal_keep_size` value as appropriate.
 Default value is about 500MB which can be small.
+However, this value is allocated from the underlaying storage.
+If `zfs-csi` is used, it enforces disk size and DB wals can easily consume all disk space.
 ```yaml
 postgresql:
     parameters: